Photo credit: MPO Sp. z o.o. w m.st. Warszawie

 Improving Poland’s waste management infrastructure: the country’s largest WtE plant is being built in Warsaw

-Doosan Lentjes has been awarded the contract to supply grate and boiler technology for the new two-line waste-to-energy (WtE) plant in Warsaw, Poland.
-The general contractor is the South Korean Posco E&C, while the new plant will be operated by the Warsaw waste management company MPO.
+Doosan Lentjes was selected by South Korean general contractor POSCO E&C to supply the grate and boiler systems for the new waste-to-energy plant in Warsaw, Poland.
+The plant is owned by the municipal waste management company MPO.

 For more technically detailed information, please download our Warsaw Plant Profile.